Katharine Merry

 Katharine Merry (born 21 September 1974) is an English former sprinter.
-She won the bronze medal in the 400 metres at the 2000 Sydney Olympics and was the fastest woman in the world over 400 m in 2001, with her career best of 49.59 seconds.
+She achieved the bronze medal in the 400 metres at the 2000 Sydney Olympics and was the fastest woman in the world over 400 m in 2001, with her career best of 49.59 seconds.
 She also represented Great Britain at the 1996 Atlanta Olympics and won the 200 metres at the 1993 European Junior Championships.

 Career

 Born in Dunchurch, Warwickshire, Merry had a career that spanned 20 years.
 A member of the Birchfield Harriers athletics club, at the age of 12 she topped the UK Under 13 rankings in seven different events.
 She was the fastest girl in the world aged 14 years, and started her international GB career aged just 13, staying on the junior team for a record six years, winning five Junior Championships and a total of six medals.
-She became a successful senior athlete with her Olympic medal in Sydney in the "Race of the Games", winning bronze behind the Australian favourite, Cathy Freeman, in front of 112,000 people at Stadium Australia.
+She became a successful senior athlete with her Olympic medal in Sydney in the "Race of the Games", achieving bronze behind the Australian favourite, Cathy Freeman, in front of 112,000 people at Stadium Australia.

 The following year she became World number One.
 She was coached by fellow Olympic medallist Linford Christie in his Cardiff-based training squad, which included fellow Olympic medallist Darren Campbell.
 She is also with Christie's sports agency, Nuff Respect.
 Merry still holds various UK age-record bests, including U/13 high jump and several sprints, as well as the Senior UK Indoor 200 m record of 22.83 secs.
 She also holds World age-records, including 7.35 secs for 60 m indoors, when aged 14.
 She is third-fastest on the UK All Time 400 m list with a time of 49.59 seconds.

 After suffering from a bone spur growth on her right heel bone, and two operations, Merry announced her official retirement from athletics in July 2005.
 She had been affected by the injury since 2001 and was struggling to get it fully healed.
 It had prevented her from resuming proper training, meaning she could not get back to her year 2000 form.
 Despite that, she still ended the 2001 season as the world's fastest female 400 m runner.